animesh88/Operationalized-Regression-Testing-of-Web-Services-ORTWS-/README.md

 <b> Operationalized Regression-Testing-of-Web-Services (ORTWS) </b> <br>
 <b> Parameterized Regression Testing of Web Services (PRTWS) </b>

-Use NetBeans (enabled with Glassfish) to import and use the project.
+Use NetBeans to import and use the project.

 Please cite or refer following research papers that used the JMeterRTWS in the experimentation section.